Fitzy-cmd/Sockets-Packet-Communication/README.md

 # Sockets-Packet-Communication
+This project demonstrates a client-server web socket system that sends custom-form packets back and forth to retrieve and display information about a provided city capital.

 ## How to execute server
 With the terminal in the same directory, run the following command (note that the command to run python can vary between operating systems.
 It can be `py`, `python3`, `python`, etc):